 She shivered.
-Bluefingers, the only other one in the black hallway, stood beside her.
+Bluefingers--the only other person in the black hallway--stood beside her.
 Perhaps eventually he’d trust her to arrive at the bed chambers on time.
-However, each night so far, he’d arrived to check on the process, then escort her to the chambers.
+However, each night so far, he’d come to check on the process, then escort her to the bed chamber.

-At least he hasn’t shown up during while I’m bathing again.
-The warm water and pleasant scents should have been ebough to let her relax during bathing--unfortunately, she tended to spent the entire experience worrying, either about the God King or about some male servant walking in on her.
+At least he hasn’t shown up while I’m bathing again.
+The warm water and pleasant scents should have been enough to let her relax --unfortunately, she tended to spend the entire experience worrying about either her impending visit to the God King, or about some male servant walking in on her.

 She glanced at Bluefingers.

-“A few more minutes, Vessell,” he said.
+“A few more minutes, Vessel,” he said.

 How does he know? she thought.
 The man seemed to have a supernatural sense of time.
-She hadn’t seem any form of timepiece in the palace--neither sundial, metered candle, nor water clock.
-It seemed the Hallandren temperment that gods and queens didn’t worry about such things.
+She hadn’t seen any form of timepiece in the palace--neither sundial, metered candle, nor water clock.
+In Hallandren, apparently, Gods and queens didn’t worry about such things.
 They had servants to remind them of appointments.

-Bluefingers glanced at the door, then up at her, and immeiatly turned away.
-She frowned, watching him shuffle from foot to foot.
+Bluefingers glanced at the door, then at her.
+When he saw that she was watching him, he immediately turned away.
+Siri frowned, noticing as he shuffled from foot to foot.
 Was that normal for him?
-He did tend to have an urgent temperment, but such anxiety felt a little out of place.
+He did tend to have an urgent temperament, but such anxiety seemed a little out of place.

-What does he have to worry about? she thought with annoyance, turning to stare at the door’s intricate gold desinges.
-He’s not the one who has to go through this evety night.
+What does he have to worry about? she thought with annoyance, turning to stare at the door’s intricate gold designs.
+He’s not the one who has to go through this every night.

 “Do. . .things go well with the God King, then?”
 Bluefingers asked suddenly.